Jean Pierre Magnet: Early life

 Magnet is the oldest of three and the son of a French Basque father and Peruvian mother.
 He started his musical career at an early age while working with his father at Country Club Hotel in Lima, Peru.
 At 10 years old, he revealed his dream to become a saxophonist to his father who immediately gave him his first saxophone.

-During his adolescence, magnet joined Traffic Sound, a Peruvian rock band in the late 1960s.
+During his adolescence, Magnet joined Traffic Sound, a Peruvian rock band in the late 1960s.
 The band recorded covers of Jimi Hendrix, The Rascals, The Animals, and Iron Butterfly.
 Traffic Sound recorded four albums: A Bailar Go Go, Virgin, Traffic Sound and Lux, with "Meshkalina" their greatest hit between the 1970s and 1980s.

 Education

 In 1972, Traffic Sound disbanded.
 At age 20, Magnet began his studies of music theory and flute at the National Conservatory of Buenos Aires in Argentina, followed by jazz at the University of Southern Mississippi.
-Afterwards, he moved to San Francisco where undertook his first gigs as street musician, striving to accomplish his greatest dream, which was to study at Berklee School of Music of Boston.
+Afterwards, he moved to San Francisco where he undertook his first gigs as a street musician, striving to accomplish his greatest dream, which was to study at Berklee School of Music of Boston.